ppy/osu-wiki/wiki/Miscellaneous_official_projects/upppy/en.md

    - `#video`
    - `#wallpaper`

-Once a file was posted, it became a permanent part of the platform and couldn't be deleted or edited by the uploader.
+Once a file was posted, it became a permanent part of the platform and could not be deleted or edited by the uploader.
 However, much like on [Reddit](/wiki/Community/Reddit), these posts could still receive comments and be upvoted/downvoted by other users.

 ## Decommissioning

-As upppy relied upon [Adobe Flash Player](https://en.wikipedia.org/wiki/Adobe_Flash_Player) to upload user files, the upppy website was effectively rendered read-only starting from December 31, 2020 when [Adobe Flash Player was officially shut down](https://www.adobe.com/id_en/products/flashplayer/end-of-life-alternative.html).
+As upppy used [Adobe Flash Player](https://en.wikipedia.org/wiki/Adobe_Flash_Player) in the file upload form, it was effectively rendered read-only starting from December 31, 2020 when [Adobe Flash Player was officially shut down](https://www.adobe.com/id_en/products/flashplayer/end-of-life-alternative.html).
 Sometime in early 2025, the entire website was taken down completely, leaving only an error page when accessed.

 ## References